 Many otherwise highly functioning men and women experience some level of insecurity in their love relationships.
 Most of us know at some level that there is no current reason to feel insecure and yet we feel insecure.
+This can be maddening and often results in depression, anxiety, conflict, and failed relationships.

 What is the cause of this insecurity?